Helpful Dental Information Grand Blanc, MI

 - In the dental implant procedure, a titanium post is implanted under the gums and secured to the jawbone.
 Over the course of a few months, the process of osseointegration will take place and the jawbone will become fused with the implant.
 Once done, the jawbone will provide the same level of stability to the new tooth that it did to the natural one.

-Check out what others are saying about our dental services on Yelp: Helpful Dental Information Grand Blanc
+Check out what others are saying about our dental services on Google: Helpful Dental Information Grand Blanc

 For more helpful dental information, read our website or call (810) 515-7083 to schedule an appointment with Zareena Banu DDS.
 At Smile Fresh Dental we will be happy to answer any questions you have about oral health from our Grand Blanc dental office.